Zuishoji Temple in Photos

 Zuishoji Temple is in the heart of the Shirokanedai district.
-This gem hides among sleek apartment buildings.
-From the outside, it is unassuming.
-It’s minimal.
-Towering neighbors overshadow it.
+This gem hides among towering apartment buildings.
+From the outside, it is unassuming and minimal.
 But once inside, this 17th-century sanctuary reveals its quiet beauty.
 Edo-period architecture blends with modern reflections.
 It’s a compact dream for photographers looking to capture contrasts.
-There is a historic charm against urban energy.
+History against urbanity.
 And the reflection pool?
 It’s waiting for that perfect, tranquil shot.
 Let’s explore it.

 As I’ve already said, the grounds are small.
 There isn’t much to see.
 It has a gate, the main temple, a bell tower, and a cemetery.
-The modern additions are a reflection pool and a multi-purpose hall.
+The modern additions, created by Kengo Kuma, are a reflection pool and a multi-purpose hall.

 But, we are going for pictures!
 It has a few of those.
 And they are interesting.
 I’ve been to other places surrounded by skyscrapers, like Hie Shrine.
 This one has some large residential buildings near it.
 For me, Zuishoji is something very different.
 And it has a pool.
 I would love to photograph it in the early morning when its waters are calm.
 My list of things to do is getting longer and longer!